-Before and during my counselling training I worked for three and a half years as a Macmillan Professional, employed by a charity emotionally supporting people affected by brain tumours.
+Previously I worked for three and a half years as a Macmillan Professional, employed by a charity emotionally supporting people affected by brain tumours.
 If you are struggling with the emotions of a medical diagnosis from a chronic illness or disease, whether you are the patient, family member, carer or friend, I know it can be overwhelming at times.
+I also have my own personal experiences, which led me to training to become a counsellor.
 If you feel you need help and support to understand your feelings about a medical diagnosis, then please get in touch.

 Whilst studying for a Diploma in Therapeutic Counselling it is a requirement to complete 100 hours counselling.
-I volunteered for Cruse and Counsellors Together CIC, which included counselling people in supported housing.
-This has given me a breadth of experience in counselling people who are affected by a bereavement and loss, and those who are feeling worried, sad, lonely or depressed.
+I volunteered for Cruse (bereavement charity) and Counsellors Together CIC.
+This gave me a breadth of experience in counselling people affected by a bereavement and loss, and those presenting with anxiety, worries, sadness, loneliness and depression.

 I qualified as a counsellor in 2017, and now offer counselling in the St Austell area.
 If I were to describe the way I work as a counsellor, it includes with compassion, calmness, consideration and connection.
-Sometimes it is hard to put things into words and so I have creative resources available which includes; play dough, sand tray, pens and paper.
-Clients can find visuals helpful as an alternative way to express themselves.
-This is a way I can tailor counselling to the needs of the client.
+Since the pandemic I have moved my counselling online and by telephone, and in person sessions are outdoors; walk and talk therapy.

 Prior to training to be a counsellor I worked for 8 years in a nursery, 5 of those I was nursery manager.
 I have an Honours Degree in Early Childhood Studies, which is where my interest in attachment and relationships began.
-This endorses my knowledge and consolidates my skills to be able to work with a range of ages.
-I have recently been counselling children and young people, their ages range from 5 to 16 years old.
+With this interest in mind, I studied a CPCAB Level 5 in Psychotherapeutic Counselling.
+This learning supports how I can work more relationally, and with people who have more severe and complex mental health problems.